givingjar/blog.givingjar.org/_posts/2016-06-22-charity-spotlight-williamston-theatre.md

 ## Today

 Williamston Theatre is a theatre-in-the-round.
-It has seats on all four sides of the stage, but is commonly used as a 3/4 thrust space, where the audience only sits on three sides.
+It has seats on all four sides of the stage but is commonly used as a 3/4 thrust space, where the audience only sits on three sides.
 This classic configuration results in a lot of creative use of the space.

 The theatre runs year-round putting on six productions per season, holding staged readings, and hosting other special events.
 Their tenth season is currently underway and the [eleventh season][9] starts in the fall.
 Williamston Theatre also has a [YouTube channel][10] where viewers can watch the *[Monologue Project][11]* and other online works.